Amit-Tomar/bioimage-analysis/docs/Tools/fiji.md

  - **Otsu's method**
   We consider all the possible threshold values from minimum to maximum intensity and plot the classes above/below the threshold value.
 We then calculate the variance in the pixel intensities in these classes.
 When the sum of variance of all the classes is minimal, it is a good point to do thresholding.
 Taking weighted variance (number of pixels in the class/total pixel * variance ) gives better results.
 [Further Reading](http://www.labbookpages.co.uk/software/imgProc/otsuThreshold.html)

-   We should not be finding the thresholding value manually and should reply on different algorithms.
+  **We should not be finding the thresholding value manually and should reply on different algorithms.**

   - **Refining masks**

   Images generated after thrsholding might not be perfect.
 We have to perform operations like binary opening/closing to refine the shapes further.
+In the dilation operation, we grow the pixels with a given outwards such that the neighbors also get the same intensity.
+In the erosin operation, we shrink the pixels with given intensity inwards such that the given pixels boundaries are replaced with newighboring pixels.
+Closing operation does dilation followed by erosin.
+Opening operation does erosin followed by dilation.

+  - **Watershed algorithm**

+  This algorithm works on the binary image and divides the regions into smaller parts.
+This does not take into account the original image and just works with the binary repersentation obtained from previous steps.

 ## Further reading / References